stephenholtz/provisioning/README.md

 * For git need xcode command-line/developer tools, with Xcode 5.1+, OSX 10.9+ this command launches installer:
     `xcode-select --install`

-##limitations
+#windows
+* chocolatey used to provision new windows installs
+* every install listed in choco.installs

+#linux
+* work in progress

+#limitations
-* some licensed software is not yet possible:
+* some licensed software is not yet possible with homebrew-cask on OSX or chocolatey in Win
     * `Matlab`
     * `Adobe Creative Suite`
     * `Mathematica`
     * `Microsoft Office`
-* setting up bootcamp without the gui is a nightmare

 ##todo - 09/2014
 * make a better copy of my preferences to set by `defaults write ...` in osx_preferences.sh
-* complete node, python, R environments
+* OSX: complete node, python, R environments
+* Windows: complete install script